Physicist91/resume/README.md

 - Add crawler for RPubs
 - Add crawler for Blogspot
 - Ability to use papers, theses, certificates, etc as supporting documents/additional info.
-- consider to use multiple replicas in the MongoDB replica set for availability, redundancy and fault tolerance.
 - consider to use Firestore for easier integration with GCP services

 TODO (Adrian):